-Suggestions for speakers

-Discussion: Explore some of the for mobile web users and people with disabilities.
-For example, explore issues with websites that do not provide keyboard support, resizable text, sufficient color contrast, and such.
-Discuss how accessibility benefit mobile web users and many more.

-Tip: Use Independent User Interfaces () to attract advanced web developers to leading edge accessibility work and how it is relevant to many others.
+15.

-16. Web Accessibility Policy and Legislation
+Web Accessibility Policy and Legislation

 Goal: Provide an appreciation of local web accessibility policy and legislation, the need for international harmonization, and the essential elements of an organizational policy.

 Audience: Managers and decision makers, ICT and procurement departments, marketing and legal departments, accessibility advocates and others who inform decisions and policies